wailokkwok/comp7404_project/README.md

 Because the health care and the wine dataset is not avaliable, we avoided it in the replcation of table 2 and 3.
 For figures 3,4 and 5, we use the adult income dataset to showcase the same results.

-to replicate experiment 1, run table gen
+To replicate experiment 1, run table gen for all methods.
+To replciate results of 2 and 3, run table_gen.py.